smeylan/vizier/README.md

 # Scheduling Format

 If an event is in followup_events, then it needs to have a schedule field.
 A schedule node has a schedule string in the format `<schedule_type>_<days>`. "e_30" means trigger this event 30 days from now (at this time; Vizier does not track user timezone, so it cannot send messages at a specific time.
-This could be added easily by adding a user representation that keeps that information, but this would also require connected web apps to make requests to update the timezone of the user.
+This could be added easily by adding a user representation that keeps that information, but this would also require connected web apps to make requests to update the timezone of the user, in that the user does not themselves use a frontend that can update Vizier with this information.

 # Security

 Assuming that only other web backends will call Vizier, there is no need for obfuscation in the API.

+An adversarial user could try to figure out how to make an API call that ends a study prematurely

 #  Example API calls